zubairwazir/zubairwazir/README.md

 Welcome to my GitHub profile!
 I am currently working as an **AI trainee** at the **National Center of Artificial Intelligence (NCAI)**, where I am focusing on **AI** and **Data Science**.
 My ultimate goal is to become a **Certified Professional Data Scientist**, **Python Specialist**, **AI Professional** and **Fullstack Developer**.

-I am actively pursuing these **certifications** through **Coursera**, where I am taking courses from top universities and industry leaders such as **IBM**, the **University of Michigan**, and **Deep Learning.ai**.
+I am actively pursuing these **certifications** through **Coursera**, where I am taking courses from top universities and industry leaders such as **IBM**,  **University of Michigan**, and **DeepLearning.AI**.
 I believe that continuous learning is essential to keep up with the ever-evolving tech industry and to stay at the forefront of innovation.

 I love coding in Python :snake:.
 Additionally, I work as a **Data Scientist** and **Fullstack Developer** at [upwork](https://www.upwork.com/freelancers/~01bc4409dfe41a26fa), where I use my expertise to develop innovative solutions for clients.